ivanxcc/Quickventory/README.md

 To get started follow these steps:

 1. Make sure you have Python installed on your system.
-Quickventory requires Python 3.6 or later.
+QuickVentory requires Python 3.6 or later.

 2. Install Kivy by running: